 - Attractive Nuisances: Many children are injured or killed on the property of another after been drawn there by dangerous conditions that they could not appreciate due to their youth.

 - Criminal Attacks: We have represented women who have been attacked at apartment complexes.
 These attacks could have been prevented if the property owner had taken reasonable steps to protect our clients and warn them of the danger the complex owners knew about.

 - Swimming Pool Injuries.
 Local laws require that pools be secured so that children don’t fall in and drown.
 Unfortunately, many commercial property owners ignore the law and put kids at risk.

 - Balcony Injuries.
 When property owners do not properly maintain balconies, serious injuries and death often result.

-If you have been injured on someone else’s property, you may have a premises liability claim.
+If you have been injured on someone else’s property in Houston, Texas, you may have a premises liability claim.
 Our lawyers will listen to you describe the accident, investigate and analyze your case, and explain your options for pursuing compensation.
 Contact our premises liability attorneys at the law firm of Michael P. Fleming & Associates, P.C., for a free case analysis.